shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 3. This one’s tricky.
 One big flag to the left, four big ones to the right, and a little one above the last flag on the right.
 Total: 6.
 4. Just one, the arm patch on Jack Swigert’s left shoulder.
 5. Another tricky one.
-There are at least seven big flags and there is one tiny one flying in front of the Capitol.
+There are seven big flags and there is one tiny one flying in front of the Capitol.
 Total: 8.
 6. Just one flag - the background.